- What type of complaints we take;

 If you have not taken these steps, we may ask you to do so.
 If you do not know who to talk to, you are welcome to contact us.
 We may be able to help by identifying other options available to you.
 Contact us.

-We cannot take complaints about:
+PLEASE NOTE that we cannot take complaints about: